 Fiona returned from Paris where she completed a Laureate Artistic Creations Project with the Musee du Quai Branly in 2011.
 In the same year the Govett-Brewster presented The Pressure of Sunlight Falling, a series of photographs of life casts made by medical scientist and phrenologist Pierre Dumoutier during one of French explorer Jules Dumont d'Urville's South Pacific voyages from 1837-1840.
 An accompanying catalogue was published by Otago University Press.

-Fiona Pardington’s first ever survey exhibition A Beautiful Hesitation will open at City Gallery Wellington on 21 August.
-It has been developed in association with Auckland Art Gallery and Christchurch Art Gallery, and will be accompanied by a new book bringing together new and classic writings on the artist’s work, published by Victoria University Press.
+Fiona Pardington’s survey exhibition A Beautiful Hesitation opened at City Gallery Wellington in 2015.
+It then traveled to Auckland Art Gallery and Christchurch Art Gallery in 2016.
+An accompanying book bringing together new and classic writings on the artist’s work was published by Victoria University Press.
 Fiona lives and works in Auckland, New Zealand.

 At the heart of Fiona Pardington's photographic practice is an abiding concern with emotion and affect.
 A practitioner with over three decades experience as an exhibiting artist, she has explored the on-going capacities of photography by attending to that which is hidden or unseen in the photograph as much as what it may represent.
 Early gelatin silver photographs established her reputation as a practitioner of outstanding technical ability, renowned for the exquisite character of her printing and toning.
 She has continued to bring such qualities of intimacy of the darkroom, refined and explored over a thirty-year period, to a current parallel interest in digital photography and printing.
 What is a persistent feature of her practice is the manner in which she attains an extraordinary sense of proximity and highly nuanced consideration to her subjects (animate or otherwise) and to how these images may be experienced by her audience.